 Our large range of Flowering Dogwood trees (Cornus florida and Cornus kousa) offer plenty of variety in their features.
 For pink flowers, 'Miss Satomi', 'Cherokee Sunset' and florida rubra are great choices.
 For variegated foliage, look at 'Variegata', 'Cherokee Daybreak' and 'Rainbow'.
 The spring and summer features are followed by attractive autumnal foliage and large ornamental berries.

 With their changing seasonal features, bushy form and modest size, Flowering Dogwood trees are well suited to small and large gardens alike.
 They are easy to look after, but prefer neutral to acidic soil and being positioned with morning sun followed by some afternoon shade.
 Make sure to generously water young trees, especially in times of drought.
 Less frequent, generous watering is better than more frequent light watering as the water is more likely to reach the roots and provide the moisture they require.

 For winter interest, take a look at the deciduous Dogwood shrubs (Cornus alba, Cornus sanguinea, Cornus sericea) that offer fantastic coloured stems which make a striking winter feature.
 Stems range in colour from crimson red through to dark purple and lime green.
 For a dramatic multi-hued variety, look at 'Midwinter Fire'.
-Their size makes them suitable for small gardens, but they are equally good for adding winter interest to borders in larger gardens.
+The size of these shrubs makes them suitable for small gardens, but they are equally good for adding winter interest to borders in larger gardens.
 They benefit from being easy to grow and coping admirably in damp conditions.
 To promote new stems with the brightest winter colours, simply hard prune back each year around March to mid-April.